minblock/picscoin/depends/description.md

 This is a system of building and caching dependencies necessary for building Picscoin.
-Main thing is don't compile as root user.
-Because you will encounter permission errors.
-Also besure to chmod everything executable.
-When you start compiling you'll be greatful you did.
 There are several features that make it different from most similar systems:

 ### It is designed to be builder and host agnostic